gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap.md

-the peer member has become unresponsive or a network partition separates one or more peer members into a group too small to function as an independent distributed system, the peer member shuts down and all [vmware-gemfire-short-name] component references (caches, Regions, and others) become invalid.
+the peer member has become unresponsive or a network partition separates one or more peer members into a group too small to function as an independent distributed system, the peer member shuts down and all GemFire component references (caches, Regions, and others) become invalid.

 Essentially, the current forced disconnect processing logic in each peer